Predicting the long-term collective behaviour of fish pairs with deep learning: Methods

 Given a pair of agents $i$ and $j$ at a respective state $(\vec{u}_j^{\,n},\phi_j^n)$ and $(\vec{u}_i^{\,n},\phi_i^n)$ at time $t^n$, the state of agent~$i$ at the next instant of time $t_i^{n+1}$ is given by

-where $\vec{e}\,(\phi_i^{n+1})$ is the unitary vector pointing in the heading direction~$\phi_i^{n+1}$, $\tau_i^n$ and $l_i^n$ are the duration and length of the $n$-th of agent~$i$ kick, and $\delta \phi_i^n$ is the heading change of agent~$i$.
-The heading angle change $\delta \phi_i^n$ is the result of three effects: the effect of the wall, the effect induced by the social interactions with the other fish (repulsion/attraction and alignment), and the natural spontaneous fluctuations of fish motion (cognitive noise).
-The social influence depends only on the relative state of both agents, determined by the triplet $(d_{ij},\psi_{ij},\phi_{ij})$.
+where $\vec{e}\,(\phi_i^{n+1})$ is the unitary vector pointing in the heading direction~$\phi_i^{n+1}$, $\tau_i^n$ and $l_i^n$ are the duration and length of the $n$-th kick of agent~$i$, and $\delta \phi_i^n$ is the heading change of agent~$i$.
+The heading angle change $\delta \phi_i^n$ is the result of three effects: the interaction with the wall, the social interactions with the other fish (repulsion/attraction and alignment), and the natural spontaneous fluctuations of fish headings (cognitive noise)~\cite{calovi2018disentangling}.
+The term “cognitive noise” encapsulates the fact that fish (or humans) would not generally replicate the exact same motion when placed under identical initial conditions, namely starting at the same positions and with the same initial velocities.
+Hence, a behavioural model must not only describe the social interactions between individuals, but also the properties of their spontaneous fluctuations.
+The social interactions depend only on the relative state of both agents, determined by the triplet $(d_{ij},\psi_{ij},\phi_{ij})$.
 The derivation of the shape and intensity of the functions involved in $\delta \phi_i^n$ is based on phy\-si\-cal principles of symmetry of angular functions and a data-driven reconstruction procedure detailed in~\cite{calovi2018disentangling} for the case of \textit{H.~rhodostomus} and in~\cite{escobedo2020data} for the general case of animal groups.

 Starting from the initial condition $(\vec{u}_i^{\,0},\phi_i^0)$ of fish~$i$, the length and the duration of its next kick, $l_i^0$ and $\tau_i^0$, are sampled from the experimental distributions obtained in~\cite{calovi2018disentangling}.
-Then, the timeline $t_i^1$ of fish~$i$ is updated with equation~(\ref{ABC-t}), the heading angle of the next kick $\phi_i^1$ is calculated with equation~(\ref{ABC-phi}), and the position of the fish at the end of the kick $\vec{u}_i^1$ is obtained with equation~(\ref{ABC-u}).
+Then, the timeline $t_i^1$ of fish~$i$ is updated with Eq.~(\ref{ABC-t}), the heading angle of the next kick $\phi_i^1$ is calculated with Eq.~(\ref{ABC-phi}), and the position of the fish at the end of the kick $\vec{u}_i^1$ is obtained with Eq.~(\ref{ABC-u}).
 As kicks of different fish are asynchronous, the next kick can be performed by any of the two fish.
 Each fish has thus it own timeline, but is subject, at each of its kicks, to the evolution of the other fish along its own kicks.